 In collaboration with Macalester College Student Government (MCSG) the library maintains a textbook reserve program which offers limited copies of select textbooks for short term checkout.
 All textbooks are chosen and purchased by MCSG’s Academic Affairs committee with additional titles purchased twice per year.
 This highly popular program is just one of the ways students and the library are working to off-set the high cost of textbooks.
 See search box above to check what books are on reserve for your courses.

 For more information, visit the MCSG Academic Affairs Committee’s Textbook Reserve Program page.

 The College Archives and Special Collections holds archival collections that document our institution and its students, staff, and faculty, as well as published and manuscript works spanning the 9th century to the present that are rare, valuable, unique, or that require special handling.
 The College Archives will be closed during the campus quiet period and will be available by appointment to current students, staff, and faculty when the library building opens.
 Macalester College Archives FAQ

-Physical ILL request items such as books and DVDs can be picked up following the Contactless Pickup Instructions, after you receive notification that the item is ready.
+Physical ILL request items such as books and DVDs can be picked up, after you receive notification that the item is ready.

 Requests types are split up by the format that the item is in.
 Delivery method is also dependent on format:

 - Journal articles: